jpulse-net/jpulse-framework/docs/site-customization.md

 Each namespace needs:
 1. **Asset directory**: `site/webapp/static/assets/{namespace}/`
+  - The namespace may have a hierarchy of directories
+  - Each directory needs a README.md
 2. **View template**: `site/webapp/view/{namespace}/index.shtml`
+  - Only one view tempalte per namespace is needed, regardless of directory hierarchy
 3. **README.md**: Default document for the namespace

 ### API Usage